bentomhall/nih-system/homebrewery/world/player-options.md

 In addition, you have advantage on saving throws against spells or abilities that would impede your movement, such as the entangle spell.
 \page
 ### Aether Strike
 Starting at 9th level, you can manipulate aether to strike multiple targets in a blur.
-As an action on your turn while you are wielding a weapon, expend 3 or more spell points and choose a number of targets equal to half the amount of spell points spent, rounded up.
+As an action on your turn while you are wielding a weapon, expend 3 or more spell points and choose a number of targets equal to one plus half the amount of spell points spent, rounded up.
 Depending on the type of weapon (ranged or melee) you are wielding, one of the following occurs.
-**Melee weapon** You teleport from target to target in an order you choose, moving no more than twice your speed in each jump.
-As you briefly appear next to each of them, make a melee weapon attack against the target.
+**Melee weapon** You teleport from target to target in an order you choose as long as the distance between each occupied space is not greater than your speed and you have unoccupied spaces to occupy within your reach of each target.
+As you briefly appear within reach of each of them, make a melee weapon attack against the target.
 On a hit, the target takes normal damage from your weapon plus damage of the same type equal to the result of rolling a number of d8s equal to your proficiency bonus.
 After attacking the final target, you appear in an empty space within your reach of that target.
 **Ranged Weapon** Make a ranged weapon attack against each target in turn.
 On a hit, targets take normal damage from your weapon plus damage of the same type equal to the result of rolling a number of d8s equal to your proficiency bonus.
-Targets struck by this attack have disadvantage on their next attack.
+Targets struck by this attack have disadvantage on their next attack until the end of their next turn.
 Either before the first attack or after the last attack you may teleport to an unoccupied location you can see within a distance of twice your speed.

 ### Vanish
 Starting at 14th level, you can use the Hide action as a bonus action on your turn.
 If you expend 2 STA while doing so, you become invisible until you attack or cast a spell.